Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Overview

 The results for the case of $J_H=0$ are listed in the row of $J_H=0$ in Fig.~\ref{classification}(a).
-In this case, the critical interactions $U^{(s)}_c$ and $U^{(c)}_c$ for the SDW and CDW orders are equal, and the leading spin-singlet ($d+id$) and spin-triplet ($p+ip$) pairings have equal $T_c$.
-The degeneracy between the SDW and CDW makes them mix into the chiral SO(4) spin-charge DW ordered state.
-This DW state is characterized by three coexisting four-component vectorial order parameters $\bm \varDelta_\alpha$ ($\alpha=1,\ 2,\ 3$) shown in Fig.~\ref{classification}(b), with each $\bm \varDelta_\alpha\equiv \left(\Delta^{(c)}_\alpha, \Delta^{(s)}_{\alpha, x}, \Delta^{(s)}_{\alpha, y}, \Delta^{(s)}_{\alpha, z}\right)$ hosting one wave vector $\bm Q_\alpha$.
-Here, $\Delta^{(s)}_{\alpha, x/y/z}$ and $\Delta^{(c)}_{\alpha}$ represent the SDW and CDW order parameters hosting the wave vector $\bm Q_\alpha$, respectively.
-The three 4-component vectorial order parameters are mutually perpendicular to one another, i.e. $\bm \varDelta_1\perp \bm \varDelta_2 \perp \bm \varDelta_3$, and can globally freely rotate in the $\mathbb{R}^4$ order-parameter space without costing energy, as shown in Fig.~\ref{classification}(b).
-This phase is a generalization of the 3Q chiral SDW state proposed previously \cite{Fanyang,TaoLi,Martin,Kato,Ying} to the $\mathbb{R}^4$ CDW-SDW order-parameter space, and represents a new state of matter that possesses a series of intriguing properties.
-For example, this DW ground state hosts six branches of gapless Goldstone modes, including three acoustic branches and three optical ones.
+In this case, the critical interactions $U^{(s)}_c$ and $U^{(v)}_c$ for the SDW and VDW orders are equal, and the leading spin-singlet ($d+id$) and spin-triplet ($p+ip$) pairings have equal $T_c$.
+The degeneracy between the SDW and VDW makes them mix into the chiral SO(4) spin-valley DW ordered state.
+This DW state is characterized by three coexisting four-component vectorial order parameters $\bm \varDelta_\alpha$ ($\alpha=1,\ 2,\ 3$) shown in Fig.~\ref{classification}(b), with each $\bm \varDelta_\alpha\equiv \left(\Delta^{(v)}_\alpha, \Delta^{(s)}_{\alpha, x}, \Delta^{(s)}_{\alpha, y}, \Delta^{(s)}_{\alpha, z}\right)$ hosting one wave vector $\bm Q_\alpha$.
+Here, $\Delta^{(s)}_{\alpha, x/y/z}$ and $\Delta^{(v)}_{\alpha}$ represent the SDW and VDW order parameters hosting the wave vector $\bm Q_\alpha$, respectively.
+The three 4-component vectorial order parameters are mutually perpendicular to one another, i.e. $\bm \varDelta_1\perp \bm \varDelta_2 \perp \bm \varDelta_3$, and can be globally arbitrarily rotated in the $\mathbb{R}^4$ order-parameter space by the Goldstone zero modes, as shown in Fig.~\ref{classification}(b).
+This phase is a generalization of the 3Q chiral SDW state proposed previously \cite{Fanyang,TaoLi,Martin,Kato,Ying} to the $\mathbb{R}^4$ VDW-SDW order-parameter space, and represents a new state of matter that possesses a series of intriguing properties.
+For example, this DW ground state hosts seven branches of gapless Goldstone modes.
 In addition, the topological properties of this DW state can be nontrivial with nonzero Chern number, as long as a DW gap opens at the Fermi level.